Resolve the most common challenges of writing a business plan.

 "The hardest thing about writing a business plan is being able to tell your story in such a way that people buy into your idea.
 If you tell a lousy story, people won't want to invest." – MJ Pedone, president and founder, Indra Public Relations

-Establishing workable goals
+6. Establishing workable goals

 "Establishing clear, concise and understandable goals – these goals must also be realistic.
 When people can't see the vision of the plan, they won't take action to pursue the plan.
-In addition, by having set goals that align with your plan, you have measureable targets to track your progress." – Mike Rodriguez, coach and business consultant
+In addition, by having set goals that align with your plan, you have measurable targets to track your progress." – Mike Rodriguez, coach and business consultant

 "[You need] to be honest with yourself.
-Entrepreneurs are by nature dreamers and optimists and business plans require them to challenge their assumptions about market opportunity, the competition, the value of their product and growth projections.
-That is where they get caught up in defining an aspirational, but somewhat realistic, business plan." – Vikram Aggarwal, CEO and founder, EnergySage
+Entrepreneurs are, by nature, dreamers and optimists, and business plans require them to challenge their assumptions about market opportunity, the competition, the value of their product, and growth projections.
+That is where they get caught up in defining an aspirational but somewhat realistic business plan." – Vikram Aggarwal, CEO and founder, EnergySage

-Finding the right amount of flexibility
+9. Finding the right amount of flexibility